 - Tiller (Free for 30 Days, then $59/year (which comes out to roughly $4.92/mo) These guys are great because they combine both *automation* and *spreadsheets*!
 Gonna just quote from their site here as it says it all – “Personal finance spreadsheets without tedious data entry.
 Manage your money in a spreadsheet 10X faster with Tiller, the only service that automatically updates Google Sheets and Excel with your daily spending, transactions and balances.”
 (They’ve also got loads of budget templates you can use with them too)

 - USAA Money Manager – (free) This one’s a bit different than the rest since you actually have to have a USAA bank account to use it, but if you’re looking for an excuse to sign up this is it.
 It’s perfect for the “average” budgeter, and will hopefully get even more tweaked for those of us who like to get into more complicated stuff.
 (You can see my mini-review and snapshot of one of my accounts w/ USAA here :))

 GOOD LUCK everyone!!
-And if all else fails, there’s nothing wrong with taking out a pen and paper and budgeting that money old school ;) Whatever gets the job done!
+And remember – if all else fails, there’s nothing wrong with taking out a pen and paper and budgeting the old school way ;) Whatever gets the job done!

 PS: The spreadsheet mugs can be found on Amazon if you’re a nerd as much as I am!